MicrosoftDocs/customer-insights/ci-docs/overview.md

 ## Pricing and licensing

 Customer Insights is licensed per tenant.
-You can purchase additional capacity to meet your needs.
+You can purchase more capacity to meet your needs.

 - [Pricing overview](https://dynamics.microsoft.com/ai/customer-insights/pricing/)
 - Capacity and entitlements: [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544)